Pica Disorder: Eating Everything Except Food

 “Pica” is derived from the Latin word for magpie, a bird known to eat anything and everything.

 Pica also doesn’t include the consumption of food or drinks with either minimal or no nutritional value.
-It is specific to eating items that shouldn’t be eaten at all'.
+It is specific to eating items that 'shouldn’t be eaten at all'.
 Simply put, it's a disorder when you eat weird things.

 Nutritional studies suggest that iron, zinc, or calcium deficiency alters the enzymes in the brain that regulate appetite.
 It triggers specific cravings for items that would replenish the low nutrient levels.
 Yet, the non-food items craved do not supply these minerals.